|PRODUCER||Jorge Rojas||PLANT VARIETY

 RELATIONSHIP TO JUNIORS

-This is the third year that we have worked with coffee from Jorge Rojas.
+This is the fourth year in a row that we have worked with coffee from Jorge Rojas.
 We were first introduced to Jorge's coffee through the importer, Shared Source.
-Shared Source has been buying this coffee for several years.
-Based on this long standing relationship and Jorge's meticulous record keeping, Shared Source thought Jorge would make the perfect Cost of Production Covered Project partner.
+Shared Source has been buying this coffee for several years now.
+Based on this long standing relationship and Jorge's meticulous record keeping, Shared Source thought Jorge would make the perfect Cost of Production Covered Project (CoPC) partner.
 Shared Source is dedicated to tranparent trade practices, and has been eager to share what data they have from the very start of our business relationship.
-If you take a look at the table above, you can notice that the data is a bit different from other coffees.
-Jorge sells his coffee to Shared Source as parchment (the last stage before getting to the green/raw coffee seed).
 Because Shared Source is also the exporter in Colombia, they take care of the dry milling (to get to the green/raw seed), trucking, and exporting fees.
 The company selling the coffee to Shared Source is ultimately the same company, so there is no established FOB price.
-The EXW price is the price per pound that we paid Shared Source for the green coffee.
-Shared Source's price to Jorge was over 30% gross margin on the cost of production.
-In other words, Shared Source's farm gate prices covered good profit margin on the costs of production.
+Shared Source's price to Jorge was over 59% gross margin on the cost of production.
+In other words, Shared Source's farm gate price more than covered profitable business margin on the costs of production.

 HOW WE BREW COFFEE